iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 > Don't bother installing this app or anything WuFlu related because COVID-19 (i.e. WuFlu, Chinavirus) is a hoax, it DOES NOT EXIST.
 Trump 2020 Keep America Great And Safe!<br> :date: __2020-11-20 01:35:20__

 > This app is worthless!
 Unless you input positive it will not alert you.
 There is no way I drive through Waterbury and not 1 alert!!!!
 What a scam.<br> :date: __2020-11-19 19:21:24__

-> This app dont work at all..i downloud but no said anything at all.<br> :date: __2020-11-18 14:21:06__

-> Overreaching, evil tracking, just so govt can get you used to "social tracking" & who you intact with<br> :date: __2020-11-14 19:21:56__

-> Downloaded and went to turn on notifications and it immediately says something went wrong try again<br> :date: __2020-11-14 19:05:48__